What Factors Affect Mortgage Rates and Loan Terms

 - Less risk on lenders

-- So a borrower with a larger down payment will be charged a lower mortgage rate
+- Larger down payment are charged a lower mortgage rate

 - The lower the loan to value is, the lower the mortgage rate

 2 to 4 unit properties pose a greater risk to lenders than a single-family home.
 Mortgage lenders charge a higher rate for multi-unit properties.
 Same with high-end homes.
-Mortgage rates for jumbo mortgages are higher than conventional mortgage rates and a larger down payment is required for jumbo mortgage loans.
+Mortgage rates for jumbo mortgages are higher than conventional mortgage rates.
 Condos have higher rates than single-family homes.
 Higher debt to income ratio borrowers gets higher rates.
 Manual Underwriting has higher rates than borrowers with approve/eligible per Automated Underwriting System.